mikeroyal/macOS-iOS-iPadOS-Guide/README.md

 [SQLite](https://sqlite.org/index.html) is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.SQLite is the most used database engine in the world.
 SQLite is built into all mobile phones and most computers and comes bundled inside countless other applications that people use every day.

 [SQLite Database Browser](https://sqlitebrowser.org/) is an open source SQL tool that allows users to create, design and edits SQLite database files.
 It lets users show a log of all the SQL commands that have been issued by them and by the application itself.

+[CouchbaseDB](https://www.couchbase.com/) is an open source distributed [multi-model NoSQL document-oriented database](https://en.wikipedia.org/wiki/Multi-model_database).
+It creates a key-value store with managed cache for sub-millisecond data operations, with purpose-built indexers for efficient queries and a powerful query engine for executing SQL queries.

 [dbWatch](https://www.dbwatch.com/) is a complete database monitoring/management solution for SQL Server, Oracle, PostgreSQL, Sybase, MySQL and Azure.
 Designed for proactive management and automation of routine maintenance in large scale on-premise, hybrid/cloud database environments.